equinusocio/astorinomattia.com/src/blog/details-element-the-native-html-trigger.md

 ---
 title: details element, the native html trigger
-date: '2020-06-26'
+date: 2020-06-26
-metaDesc: "Let's see how to to use the <details> element as a native on/off trigger with an eye to accessibility."
+metaDesc: Let's see how to to use the <details> element as a native on/off trigger with an eye to accessibility.
 socialImage: true
 tags:
 - css
 - html
 - logical properties

 ---
 What the `<details>` element is?
 Well, generally speaking, this element is made to easily create collapsible content without using Javascript.
 Let's see the basic HTML structure:

 ```html